DanRich123/AlpineEM/README.md

 ### Known limitations

-- Non-TEM mode generation requires a Helmholtz-equation solver, which does not yet exist
+- Non-TEM mode generation for lumped or wave ports requires a 2D Helmholtz-equation solver, which does not yet exist, and modifications to the main code to support dispersive port behavior.
-- Non-LTI (narrow-band/CW) source excitation is not currently available
+- Non-LTI (narrow-band/CW) source excitation is not currently available but planned
-- The pure-Python trial version is incomplete and not well tested
+- The pure-Python trial version is incomplete and not well tested - this is primarily to teaching purposes
-- Far-field and adaptive time-domain calculations do not parallelize efficiently; a fully parallel version would be RAM-intensive
+- Adaptive far field time-domain calculations do not parallelize efficiently via OpenMP and OpenACC due to atomics; a fully parallel version would be RAM-intensive

 See [`ITEMS TO ADD.txt`](./ITEMS%20TO%20ADD.txt) for the full list of planned additions, including further source types, a Helmholtz solver, and dispersive lumped-port coefficients.